 Major Awards and Nominations: Winner of the Best Foreign Language Film of the Year (2012, 2017)

-Farhadi made his directorial debut, “Dance In The Dust” (2003) and a year later, “Beautiful City” (2004).
+Farhadi made his directorial debut em 2003 with “Dance In The Dust” and a year later presented “Beautiful City”.
 His third film, “Fireworks Wednesday” (2006), won the Gold Hugo at the 2006 Chicago International Film Festival.
 His fourth film, “About Elly” (2009), won the Silver Bear for Best Director at the Berlin International Film Festival, as well as Best Picture at the Tribeca Film Festival.
 It was also Iran's official submission for the Foreign Language Film competition of the Academy Awards in 2009.

 Made in Iran, “The Salesman” (2016) received the Best Screenwriter prize at the Cannes Film Festival and brought him the second Oscar in the Best Foreign Language Film category.

-His latest work, “Everybody Knows” (2018), shot in Spain and in Spanish with a cast led by Javier Bardem and Penélope Cruz, premiered at this year’s edition of Cannes Film Festival.
-It was the opening screening and received great acclaim.
+His latest work, “Everybody Knows” (2018) was shot in Spain and in Spanish, with a cast led by Javier Bardem and Penélope Cruz.
+It premiered at this year’s edition of Cannes Film Festivalas the opening creening and received great acclaim.